Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/General Circle.md

 # General Circle

 ## Why
-- To coordinate the flow of information and domain/role clarity
+- To coordinate the flow of information between domains and representatives
 - Supporting governance implementations
-- Supporting department sub-circles
+- Supporting departmental sub-circles and lead links
 - Handling undelegated work

 ## How